-- 15. This section sets out general requirements that Consumer Scotland must adhere to when carrying out its functions.
-These include having regard to its own forward work programme (see section 13) and the desirability of working in collaboration with others where appropriate. - 16.
-Among other things, Consumer Scotland must also consider the interests of vulnerable consumers, although it is not restricted to only considering the interests of vulnerable consumers.
-Some of the consumers who are to be considered vulnerable consumers for the purposes of this section are set out in subsection (6).
-It should be noted, however, that the list in subsection (6) is indicative only, and not exhaustive. - 17.
+- 19. There is also a requirement that, in exercising its functions, Consumer Scotland must have regard to the environmental impact of the actions of consumers.
+This complements the existing environmental duties Consumer Scotland will have by virtue of being made subject to the Freedom of Information (Scotland) Act 2002.
+For more information on this, see paragraph 92 of these notes. - 20.
 As noted in the Policy Memorandum, the intention is that Consumer Scotland is to be made part of the Scottish Administration.
 As such, Consumer Scotland will then be subject to the Public Finance and Accountability (Scotland) Act 2000.
 In particular, section 14(3)(d) of that Act imposes a duty on the accountable officer for the Scottish Administration to ensure that resources are used economically, efficiently and effectively.
 This duty is also one that, in line with section 15(7)(c) of that Act, can be delegated to an accountable officer for a particular part of the Scottish Administration.
 Consumer Scotland's resources will therefore need to be managed in line with this requirement.